roman-milk/roman-milk.github.io/the-sales-associate.md

  Martin turned his back to the group and prepared to throw the first thong.
 He tossed it over his shoulder and half the guys clamored for it.
 He tossed the other over the other should and soon a rugby scrum had broken out, 23 men clamoring over two tiny strips of fabric.
 Holly and Staci bolted from the bathroom and were out the door in a flash.
 "Where are they going?" one guy asked, but Martin pointed to a thong which had just been ripped from one man's hands and the guy was quickly drawn back into fray without an answer.

  Martin made his way to the door slowly, quietly slipping out, catching Josky's eye as he closed the door.
 Martin knew Josky had seen him.
 Now, how much time did he have?
 Would Josky really try to stop them?
 He didn't know for sure, but he didn't want to find out.
 He hurried to the elevators and in moments was heading out the front door, tossing the room key to the clerk as he ran by.
 He flagged down a cab and five minutes later, Martin, Holly and Staci were leaving the parking lot, hitting the highway and heading out of town.
-Report_Story #2

  ****** The Sales Associate Ch.
 08-09 ****** bydlsloan© No jobs, no luggage and only the clothes -- skimpy and torn in the girls' case -- on their back.
 But they were away from Josky.
 That was enough to make anyone happy.
-Report_Story #1